strimzi/strimzi-kafka-operator/development-docs/systemtests/io.strimzi.systemtest.operators.CustomResourceStatusST.md

 ## testKafkaConnectAndConnectorStatus

-**Description:** This test verifies that KafkaConnect and KafkaConnector status are correctly reported during various state transitions including ready, not ready, and configuration changes.
+**Description:** This test verifies that KafkaConnect and KafkaConnector status is correctly reported during various state transitions including Ready, NotReady, and configuration changes.

 **Steps:**